Open House Safety and Security

 Put away the valuables.
 No one wants to think about thieves running around their house, but there really is no magical way to tell who’s a good person and who’s a bad person.
 Play it safe and put away the valuables.
 A good locked safe should do the trick – it’s a lot easier to see someone walking out with a safe than it is a diamond ring they stuff in their pocket.

 Put away the guns.
 We live in Texas and there are a lot of gun owners here.
-Most of them own gun safes and know better than to leave a loaded firearm laying around, but before you leave the house, do a quick check and make sure you’ve locked them all up.
+According to experienced Fort Meyers Criminal Defense Attorneys, most of them own gun safes and know better than to leave a loaded firearm laying around, but before you leave the house, do a quick check and make sure you’ve locked them all up.
 No one needs a bad accident marring their open house.

 Ok, so those three items are all about dangers, but let’s think about some other items that can help you with your open house.